maxzheng/great-life-guide/double.md

 Your brain naturally trains you to do things that it thinks will help you live a better life by releasing dopamine, such as making friends.
 Now you know how you can train your brain to do what you want!

+### #10 Effective Communication

+The most effective communication should generate emotions.

+I believe emotion is our first/native language before we learned to speak.
+Other languages / forms of communication need to be translated by our brains to native forms, such as emotions or memories, before we can understand and respond.
+Therefore, the best way to communicate is by using our first/native language as it is the most direct.
+Unfortunately, there is no way to do it directly, so we must use intermediate forms, such as speech, writing, or gesturing.
+However, the idea is to make sure emotions are being conveyed thru those means to improve the effectiveness of the communication.
+Logical reasoning, pretty words, and any other form of communication falters in the face of emotions.

+Here are a few tips on how to convey emotions (**UMGGG**):

+1. **Use multiple forms**: You do this naturally when speak in person as you use your voice, face, and body to convey additional information that gets translated to emotions.
+When communicating online via text, using images, emojis, or an unique writing style are great ways to add extra dimensions.
+2. **Mastery of forms**: In order to translate your emotions fully and correctly, you need to have mastery of the forms of communication that you use, otherwise mistranslation and misinterpretation will happen.
+3. **Good Visuals**: Visual is a native form that can be easily understood and remembered, therefore it is more effective than words.
+A picture is worth a thousand words.
+In absence of real visuals, use words to describe them.
+3. **Good Values**: If something is not interesting, then we will naturaly tune out.
+But if something is interesting (i.e. provides value), then we will listen closely.
+Hence, to ensure your audience is all ears, the content must provide value to them.
+The more valuable the content, the more they will listen.
+4. **Good Intentions**: If the audience detects malicious intent, then they will distrust you and disengage.
+People will listen if they know you are trying to help them and not just to take advantage of them.

 Trainings
 ---------